sireton/sireton.github.io/_posts/2025-09-10-living-off-the-land-lolbins.md

   condition: selection
 ```

-Legitimate mshta invocations in enterprise environments point to local or UNC paths, not public URLs.
+Legitimate mshta invocations in enterprise environments point to local or UNC paths, not public URLs or inline script protocols.
+Either condition in this rule on a managed workstation warrants investigation.

 ---